swift-student/swift-student.github.io/_posts/2020-6-4-custom-uibutton-highlighting.md

 Notice that I also marked this subclass `@IBDesignable` and made these properties `@IBInspectable`.
 This is handy for working with storyboards and allows us to see what our button will look like in real time.

 Since the button I was trying to emulate also has rounded corners, I decided to add a `cornerRadius` property.
-As a shortcut for making a pill shape, I decided to set the corner radius to half of the frame's height if the radius was set to anything less than 0:
+As a shortcut for making a pill shape, I decided to set the layer's corner radius to half of the frame's height if this property was set to anything less than 0:

 ``` swift
 @IBInspectable var cornerRadius: CGFloat = 0 {